In this section

 In consultation with the neurosurgeon consider measures to decrease intracranial pressure:

-Head Injury handout - Return to sport
+Head Injury - Return to school and sport